As we prepare to face Hamburger SV on Sunday, We take a look back at A famous encounter with our german opponents...

 THE SECOND LEG

 The second leg, at Ninian Park, took place on 1 May 1968 and drew a crowd of 43,070 fans, the vast majority of whom were desperate to see the Bluebirds reach their first European final.
-Once more, City made a fast start as Malcolm Clarke galloped down the wing and set up another goal for Dean.
+Don said: "It felt like a 12th man for us with that size crowd behind us."

-Yet the lead didn’t last long as Hamburg equalised five minutes later through Franz-Josef Hönig.
 The game was in the balance now but it was Hamburg who seized the initiative.
 Seeler finally made his mark on the contest when he majestically arrowed a shot into the the top corner to give his side the lead.

 Then, the Bluebirds abandoned caution and threw everything at their opponents.
 Their equaliser came with around ten minutes to go and from an unlikely source.
 The versatile Brian Harris was the man to spark jubilation from the crowd as he scored his first goal for City after eighty-eight appearances.

 It was not to be for City, however, as their dreams were dashed just two minutes from time.
-Hönig let fly with a speculative effort from thirty yards out and Wilson, so often the hero during the tournament, was unable to keep it out and let the shout squirm under his body into the back of the net.
+Hönig let fly with a speculative effort from thirty yards out and Wilson, so often the hero during the tournament, was unable to keep it out and let the shout squirm into the back of the net.